-The exceptions for Licensed Paralegal Practitioners arise from the November 18, 2015 Report and Recommendation of the Utah Supreme Court Task Force to Examine Limited Legal Licensing.
-The Task Force was created to make recommendations to address the large number of litigants who are self represented or forego access to the Utah judicial system because of the high cost of retaining a lawyer.
+The exceptions for Licensed Paralegal Practitioners arise from the November 18, 2015 litigants who are self represented or forego access to the Utah judicial system because of the high cost of retaining a lawyer.
 The Task Force recommended that the Utah Supreme Court exercise its constitutional authority to govern the practice of law to create a subset of discreet legal services in the practice areas of: (1) temporary separation, divorce, parentage, cohabitant abuse, civil stalking, custody and support, and name change; (2) forcible entry and detainer; and (3) debt collection matters in which the dollar amount in issue does not exceed the statutory limit for small claims cases.
 The Task Force determined that these three practice areas have the highest number of unrepresented litigants in need of low cost legal assistance.
 Based on the Task Force's recommendations, the Utah Supreme Court authorized Licensed Paralegal Practitioners to provide limited legal services as prescribed in this Rule and in accordance with the Supreme Court Rules of Professional Practice.